Planning and Budgeting Your New Business

 It’s one thing to say your New Years Resolution is to run more and it’s another to commit to it by tracking your progress in an app.
 For most of us, we need a plan keeping us on track.

 Me: I’m going to save money this week

 Other reasons you need a plan and a budget

-Starting a business has a price, so you need to know how you are going to come up with the funds for your business.
+Starting a new business has a price, so you need to know how you are going to come up with the funds for your business.
 If you are a startup, are you using a crowdfunding platform like Indiegogo and Kickstarter?
 If you are a small business, are you getting a loan from bankers and other financiers?
 Your budget gives your financial backers a clear idea of how much you need to spend, and how much you need to bring in to meet business goals.
 Your budget should be flexible so it can be updated with actual expenditures and revenues and adjusted moving forward.

 How much should you budget for domain names?

 Your budget and your selection of domain names depends on who you are and what you are trying to accomplish.
 There is no one-all magic formula but here are some common scenarios and budgeting solutions.

 Scenario 1: You are a tech startup.
 You have your eye on country code domains which are currently trending as domain hacks in your industry such as .ai – artificial intelligence, .io – input/out or .ly domain.
 You may also want to consider registering the .com equivalent if it is not already taken.

 Scenario 2: The .com domain for your name is taken so you are looking into the new domains.
 You want to select a domain that makes a statement about your brand or which reflects your industry.
 If the .com happens to be available this is your first choice.